MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/manage/manage-hyper-v-scheduler-types.md

 The classic scheduler has been the default for all versions of the Windows Hyper-V hypervisor since its inception, including Windows Server 2016 Hyper-V. The classic scheduler provides a fair share, preemptive, round-robin scheduling model for guest virtual processors.

 The classic scheduler type is the most appropriate for most traditional Hyper-V uses, such as private clouds, hosting providers, and so on.
-The performance characteristics of the classic scheduler type is best optimized to support a wide range of virtualization scenarios, such as:
+The performance characteristics of the classic scheduler type are best optimized to support a wide range of virtualization scenarios, such as:

 - Over-subscribing of VPs to LPs.
 - Running many heterogeneous VMs and workloads at the same time.